ArctosDB/documentation/_documentation/reports.markdown

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Work%20in%20Progress.JPG)

+> [!NOTE]
-NOTE: This process is ongoing, rules are temporarily relaxed while development and optimization proceeds.
+> This process is ongoing, rules are temporarily relaxed while development and optimization proceeds.

 The ``write_sql`` role is required to write SQL; please also consider asking a DBA to craft SQL for you.
 The following are the most basic considerations for this role.